-Bajra roti is very easy to make and can be eaten with any dal (lentil) curry or sabzi (vegetable) curry Since bajra is a grain that is warming in nature this roti is usually consumed in the winter season or cold climates.
+Bajra roti is very easy to make and can be eaten with any dal (lentil) curry or sabzi (vegetable) curry.
+Since bajra is a grain that is warming in nature, this roti is usually consumed in the winter season or in cold climates.

 Millet flours or gluten-free flours are best kneaded with hot water as it makes the dough pliable, easier to roll, softer and smoother.

 Do try this bajra roti and share your experience.
 We have served bajra rotis with amaranth leaves curry (you can find the link to that recipe in the video below).

 - 1 cup bajra atta (pearl millet flour), plus more for dusting the roti